ritt-app/Ritt-Support/user-guide/tags.md

 - Click on the **Add Tag** <img src="../img/Button-Add-Tag.png" alt="Add Tag Button" width="50" style="padding: 0px 3px 0px 3px"/> button to add a new tag.
 - Enter a suitable name for the new tag. <br/><br/>![Add Tag](../img/Add-Tag.png)<br/><br/>
-- After the first tag has been created, you can also add new tags by dragging and dropping the **Add Tag** button to a desired position in the list of existing tags.<br/><br/>
+- You can also add new tags by dragging and dropping the **Add Tag** button to a desired position in the list of existing tags.<br/><br/>
     <video autoplay loop width="500" controls>
     <source src="../img/MOV-Drag-Drop-New-Tag.mov" type="video/mp4">
     </video>